Research Performance Index (RPI)

 All Australian universities report research performance to the Australian Government in order to access Commonwealth research block grants.
-In 2012, $1.63 billion was provided to eligible higher education providers as block grants for research and research training, through several performance-based schemes.
+In 2014, $1.72 billion will be provided to eligible higher education providers as block grants for research and research training, through several performance-based schemes.

 Login to the SCRIPT Database for the RPI System.

 RPI Update is a publication from the Office of Research and Development to keep staff up to date with progress regarding the Research Performance Index.
 Alerts to RPI Updates are emailed to staff and are available from RPI Update section of the ORD Publications webpage.